Find out how treatment malpractice insurance protects you if you injure a client. Also, why professional indemnity and public liability can't help.

 To join the Institute of Chartered Accountants of Scotland you need ICAS insurance.
 Professional indemnity insurance to be precise.
 Here's the why and how.

-There’s nothing worse than stumping up for insurance only to find your claim isn't covered.
-Here's why your insurer might keep their money.
+There’s nothing worse than stumping up for business cover only to have your insurance claim rejected.
+Here's why that might happen and how to avoid it.